geotools/geotools/docs/user/unsupported/swing/jmappane.rst

   do things.
 The code is very simple; it maintains the following
   information:

-  * MapContext - defines contents of the map; the list of layers to display in the correct order
+  * MapContent - defines contents of the map (the list of layers to display in the correct order)

   * MapArea - the area of the world to display

   With this information in mind the paint method of the JPanel